Olifants Estuary, South Africa

 • Revision of the Olifants Estuary Management Plan to include fisher’s proposals for management of the fishery.

-• The fishery has not been closed despite government’s intention to close it at end of 2014.
+• The gillnet fishery has not been closed despite government’s intention to close it at end of 2014.

 • Strengthening of partnerships between fishers, university researchers and other social partners.